An improved noise model for representing westerly wind bursts in the recharge oscillator model of ENSO: Results

+In summary, all three noise models are capable of producing the global bulk statistics of the observations, measured by the histograms, power spectra, and the variance and skewness.
+The CAM noise model is designed to generate extreme events and hence performs worse on the histograms.
+However, our aim for the noise model here is to not only fit the global statistical features of ENSO, but also to reproduce some of the dynamical features and signatures associated with WWBs.

-Observed strong El Niño events are accompanied by a sequence of WWBs.
-This is part of the positive feedback of warmer SSTs promoting the probability of the occurrence of WWBs, and WWBs intensifying the SST warming \cite[e.g.,][]{EisenmanEtAl05}.
-Figure~\ref{fig:numb_WWB} shows the number of months that support a WWB during the 12-month period preceding an El Niño event.
+To better distinguish the capability of the respective noise models to reproduce the effect of large WWBs on the dynamics, we now seek more fine-grained dynamical signatures associated with large-amplitude El Ni\~no events.
+Observed strong El Niño events are accompanied by a sequence of WWBs \citep{Chiodi-Harrison-Vecchi-2014:subseasonal,Liang-Fedorov-2021:linking}.
+This is part of the positive feedback of warmer SSTs promoting the probability of the occurrence of WWBs, and WWBs intensifying the SST warming \cite[e.g.,][]{Tziperman-Yu-2007:quantifying, Eisenman-Yu-Tziperman-2005:westerly, Gebbie-Eisenman-Wittenberg-et-al-2007:modulation}.
+Figure~\ref{fig:numb_WWB} shows the number of months in which WWBs occurred during the 12-month period preceding an El Niño event.
 Strong WWBs are defined as large noise events with $\xi>10/\nu_0$; for CON we choose the smaller of the two values for $\nu_0$.
 We show results for the 20\% largest and for the 20\% smallest El Niño events (out of a long simulation of a total of $10^6$ months).
-Consistent with the observation of strong El Niño events co-occurring with several WWBs, the temperature $T_e$ of the strongest El Niño events is accompanied by a much larger number of WWBs for CAM and CON noise compared to small El Niño events (Figure~\ref{fig:numb_WWB}b,c).
+Consistent with the observation of strong El Niño events co-occurring with several WWBs, the temperature $T_e$ of the strongest El Niño events is accompanied by a much larger number of WWBs for CAM and CON noise compared to small El Niño events (Figures~\ref{fig:numb_WWB}b,c).
 This effect is still observable to some degree for the multiplicative OU process (Figure~\ref{fig:numb_WWB}a), albeit to a much smaller degree.\\